True Fungi (Eumycophyta) 1

 The families Moniliaceae and Dermatiaceae have spores scattered over the mycelium.
 The Moniliaceae have hyaline spores

 whereas the Dermatiaceae have dark pigmented spores.
-The genus Thielaviopsis has
+The genus Thielaviopsis has endoconidia,

-is the larges of all the form-families.
+the larges of all the form-families.

 It includes all imperfect fungi that produce conidia on unorganized,